 Who does the product owner report to?

-Can a product owner handle strategic responsibilities?
+Can product owners handle strategic responsibilities?